 - First prayers to be learned.

-When first published in 1917, the Bush Brothers of those days hoped that it might be a handbook for those who teach the Church Catechism to children with a very limited background of religious education.
+When first published in 1917, the Bush Brothers of those days hoped that it might be a handbook for those who teach the Church Catechism to children with very limited background of religious education.

-For almost 40 years, it has been tried and tested in Bush Schools, Sunday Schools and on Station Homesteads where parents fulfil their duty of teaching their children.
+For almost 40 years, it has been tried and tested in Bush Schools, Sunday Schools and on Station Homesteads where parents fulfill their duty of teaching their children.
 During this period, it has amply fulfilled the prayers and hopes of those responsible for its production.

 In most State Schools in North Queensland, the children have learned the “Little Catechism” which so simply teaches them the basic facts of the faith.
 The larger Catechism for older children is based upon a “Catechism of Faith and Practise” authorised in 1904, for use in the Diocese of Bloomfontein.